tzickel/justredis/README.md

 ```

 You can also open a connection (for example to get key space notifications or monitor to a specific instance by adding ```endpoint=<the server address>```) to the connection() method.

+(*) Document about sending pipeline, in cluster, and about connection error with MOVED semantics.

 ### Connection commands